TL;DR

 Going direct is like playing a lottery.
 Using a broker is like having the winning numbers in advance.

-Expert Advice and Tailored Solutions
+regulated guidance and Tailored Solutions

 Protection insurance is not a simple commodity like car insurance.
 It's a complex financial product with long-term implications.
 The definitions, terms, and conditions can be fiendishly complicated, and getting it wrong can have devastating consequences for your loved ones.

 Direct-to-consumer platforms and comparison sites often strip policies down to one single factor: price.
-This encourages a race to the bottom, where the cheapest headline figure wins, regardless of whether the policy is actually fit for purpose.
+This encourages a race to the bottom, where the lower-cost headline figure wins, regardless of whether the policy is actually fit for purpose.
 A broker's primary role is to provide value, not just a low price.

-Here's how expert advice makes a difference:
+Here's how regulated guidance makes a difference:

 - Understanding Your Needs: We conduct a thorough fact-find.
 We don't just ask how much cover you want; we ask why you want it.
 We discuss your mortgage, dependents, income, future plans, and existing provisions to build a complete picture of your protection gap.